stoplion/Oh/README.md

 ```

 ```
-// Forgot what you added?
-Use LS
+// Last all your bookmarks

 $ oh ls
 ┌───────┬───────────────────────────────┬──────┐